A Holiday Celebration in Brass; Free Concert in Rockville December 7

 The Rockville Brass Band is supported in part by...

-Jermaine plays trombone, euphonium, and tuba and has backgrounds in classical and jazz music.
-He has performed as a soloist and band member of many ensembles in the Prince George's County area, including the Fort Washington Symphonic Winds, University of Maryland Community Band, University of Maryland Wind Orchestra, Rockville Brass Band, Category 5 Wind Ensemble and UMBC Brass Quintet.
-Jermaine has performed in venues such as the Kennedy Center, Dekelboum Concert Hall, venues throughout Beijing and Xi’an, and colleges across America.
+As a performer, Jermaine is equally at home on trombone, euphonium, and tuba, with experience in both classical and jazz settings.
+He has performed with ensembles including the Fort Washington Symphonic Winds, University of Maryland Community Band, University of Maryland Wind Orchestra, Rockville Brass Band, Category 5 Wind Ensemble, and UMBC Brass Quintet.
+His performance career has taken him to prestigious venues such as the Kennedy Center, Dekelboum Concert Hall, and stages across Beijing and Xi’an as part of the 2008 Beijing Olympics Tour, as well as colleges and concert halls throughout the United States.

 Second Section Winner